jadensiow/Technical-Assignment-API/README.md

 # Description

 This program has 2 functions available with unit tests.
-The details are included in Assignment.md
+The details are included in Assignment.md\
+The site is deployed on Netlify https://technical-assignment-ensign.netlify.app/

 # Install